MicrosoftDocs/win32/desktop-src/GPMC/igpmstatusmessage-property-methods.md

 - Gpmgmt.dll
 api_type:
 - COM
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # IGPMStatusMessage Property Methods

-The property methods of the [**IGPMStatusMessage**](igpmstatusmessage.md) interface get the properties described in the following table.
+The property methods of the [**IGPMStatusMessage**](/windows/previous-versions/Gpmgmt/nn-gpmgmt-igpmstatusmessage?branch=master) interface get the properties described in the following table.
 For a general discussion of property methods, see [**Interface Property Methods**](https://msdn.microsoft.com/library/aa746378) in the ADSI documentation.

 ## Properties